 In the novel, it is Owen Meany who sees the world incarnationally.

 In A Secular Age, Charles Taylor explains the features of the pre-modern understanding of the world that makes it different from that of the modern.
-Pre-modern societies live in an “enchanted” world when the supernatural is recognized as a very real presence in the world.
-In the enchanted world, meaning does not come from within our individual minds, but from outside of us–the meaning is already there in the object, person or event.
-It is not something we give; it is there quite independently of the subject, us, and it would be there even if there were no human mind to engage it.
+Pre-modern societies live in an “enchanted” world where the supernatural is recognized as a very real presence in the world.
+The presence of the spiritual enchants the physical and gives the world meaning–meaning is in the world.
+Meaning, then, does not come from within our individual minds, but from outside of us–the meaning is already there in the object, person or event.
+It is not something we attribute to it; it is there quite independently of the subject, us, and it would be there even if there were no human mind to engage it.
 This is not the modern view where meaning is simply an operation of our minds.

 The framework in which Owen Meany lives is one where the immanent is infused with the transcendent.
 He lives in a world of filled with enchanted objects–a world full of meaning.
 Perhaps this is the reason behind his surname.

-Owen Meany’s world is enchanted, but Johnny Wheelwright lives in a secular world–they function as foils in Irving’s exploration of faith and doubt.
-Owen represents an incarnational view where the transcendent is within the immanent; Johnny represents the secular view where the transcendent is so far separated from the immanent that it is irrelevant, if it exists at all.
+Owen Meany’s world is enchanted, but Johnny Wheelwright’s is not.
+He lives in a secular world.
+These characters function as foils in Irving’s exploration of faith and doubt.
+Owen represents an incarnational view where the transcendent lies within the immanent; Johnny represents the secular view where the transcendent is so far separated from the immanent that it is irrelevant, if it exists at all.
 In this secular view, says Charles Taylor, “all thought, feeling and purpose, all features we normally can ascribe to agents, must be in minds, which are distinct from the ‘outer’ world” (Taylor 539).
-As representative of the secular view, Johnny cannot understand a world where objects have meaning in themselves, that events may be meaningfully guided by a higher purpose.
+As a representative of the secular view, Johnny cannot understand a world where objects have meaning in themselves, that events may be meaningfully guided by a higher purpose.